google/WebFundamentals/src/content/en/shows/designer-vs-developer/podcast/DVDS2E05-designing-for-the-next-billion-users.md

 {# wf_podcast_subtitle: Sam talks about designing for the next billion users #}
 {# wf_featured_image: /web/shows/designer-vs-developer/podcast/images/dvd-s02-e05-cover-large.jpg #}

-# Designing For The Next Billion Users {: .page-title }
+# Sam Dutton On Designing For The Next Billion Users {: .page-title }

 Welcome to Designer Vs. Developer, a show that tries to solve the challenges faced in the industry by opening a conversation between